This post is a guide to things to do in Los Angeles during the Christmas holiday season, all updated for 2023.

 - New Year's Eve

-You can see Christmas tree lightings, take holiday lights tours, and enjoy Christmas festivities at the big theme parks like Disneyland.
+You can see Christmas tree lighting, take holiday lights tours, and enjoy Christmas festivities at big theme parks like Disneyland.

 Christmas Lights of Los Angeles Walking Tour

-This 2-hour walking tour that takes you to see the holiday lights of Downtown LA.
+This 2-hour walking tour takes you to see the holiday lights of Downtown LA.

 You’ll typically see a Nutcracker Village, light displays, "Las Posadas" at Olvera Street, and several famous buildings that are lit up for the holidays.